 RCT, or Randomized controlled trial, is a study in which people are allocated at random (by chance alone) to receive one of several clinical interventions.

-ARC has conducted several researches, including the current COVID-19 study.
+ARC has conducted several researches, including the feasibility study, the randomized control trial (RCT) and the current COVID-19 study.
 Check out the ARC Research Studies page to learn more about each study.

 The idea for the project came from a team of researchers, health care providers, community groups and decision-makers, who met in 2015 to identify gaps in the Ottawa health system and one of the gaps identified was navigation of resources available